 The Raspberry Pi was designed as a teaching tool to enable people to create their digital projects.
 It is available in various models, including a model for hobbyists, a model for schools, and a model for developers.

 Compared to the Arduino, the Raspberry Pi has a small footprint but can be used to create various digital projects and executable software.
 We can even install the Arduino IDE on the Raspberry Pi to program the Arduino board.

 Pros of Rasberry Pi (Arduino vs Raspberry Pi)

 The Raspberry Pi can be used for many things.
 These are some of the strengths of the Raspberry Pi that will compel engineers or hobbyists to use it for projects.

 - Building a simple computer.
 Yes, the Pi has an appreciable processing power that will allow you to build a simple computer.

 - Developing software.
-If you are a software developer, the Raspberry Pi board got your back.
+The Raspberry Pi board has your back if you are a software developer.
 They run the Linux operating system enabling you to install text editors and IDEs directly on the board.

 - Built-in Display Adaptor.
-Unlike the Arduino which requires an LCD or TFT screen to display its output, the raspberry pi has a built-in video adaptor that connects to an external monitor with ease.
+Unlike the Arduino, which requires an LCD or TFT screen to display its output, the Raspberry Pi has a built-in video adaptor that easily connects to an external monitor.

 - More processing power.
-When it comes to processors used in the raspberry pi, the Arduino boards are far behind the raspberry pi.
+Regarding processors used in the Raspberry Pi, the Arduino boards are far behind the Raspberry Pi.
 Even though the recent Arduino models are advancing but they still lack behind the Pi on processing power.